Deducteam/Dedukti/README.md

  - `WHNF` (weak head normal form).

 Note that the `#INFER` command accepts the same form of configuration as the `#EVAL` command.
-When given, it is used to evaluate the obtaine type.
+When given, it is used to evaluate the obtained type.

 #### DEFINITIONS